e2jk/release-planner/README.md

     $ npm run watch

 Start up a local webserver (have a look at the Live Server extension for Visual Studio Code, if you use that IDE) and open the `public/index.html` file in your browser.

+## Test

+To run the test suite:

+    $ npm test

+If you want to automatically run the test suite every time you save modifications, run:

+    $ npm test -- --watchAll